Medvedev91/timeto.me/README.md

 - Emoji, like "🥗", which means the "Eating" activity;
 - Timer, like "1h".

 These repeating tasks are added to my task list every day.
-It looks like this:
+Like this:

 <p float="left">
   <img src="https://raw.githubusercontent.com/appstome/timetome-app/main/android_app/src/main/res/drawable/readme_repeatings_2.jpg" width="200" />